HC200ok/sentiment-analysis/README.md

 # A CNN model to classify contents to 6 kinds of emotions
  Learned from [@sugiyamath](https://qiita.com/sugiyamath/items/7cabef39390c4a07e4d8)先生

-- Training/Validation data set: Tweets crawled from twiiter
+- Training/Validation data set: Tweets crawled from twitter
 - Test data set:  Comments of news post crawled from Yahoo!news

 ## 実装の流れ：